- “Analytics” has eclipsed all other keywords searched for on the INFORMS website.

 - Applying decision analysis in other domains without wearing the “decision analysis” badge works well.

-John Busbice, Founder of MIDA, illustrated how marketing, like big wave surfing, is now about leveraging big data to go to where the big waves are.
+John Busbice, chief architect of the MIDA® decision support system and chief product officer at Keen Decision Systems, illustrated how marketing, like big wave surfing, is now about leveraging big data to go to where the big waves are.
 Combining data and judgment provides better results than just using one or the other for marketing mix decisions.
 Statistical methods can help us find patterns but they are limited to what we can see in the data.
 Human judgment can be creative and logical but it is limited by instinctual biases.
 Using the strength of one to counteract the weakness of the other makes for a powerful combination.
 Combining Decision Analysis with data analysis allows us to systematically incorporate human judgment.
 By incorporating human judgement as prior probability assessments, John does Bayesian updates and develops marketing mix models that learn from data.

-Vikram Naidu, Finance Leader for Print and Digital at Chegg, shared how he uses the tools of Decision Analysis, in particular, the Tornado diagram, to identify key metrics that drive the value of a book purchased on their site.
+Vikram Naidu, Finance Leader for Print and Digital at Chegg at time of this writing and current VP of Finance at Lyft, shared how he uses the tools of Decision Analysis, in particular, the Tornado diagram, to identify key metrics that drive the value of a book purchased on their site.
 These metrics then drive supply chain operations, with targets that are monitored and fed back into Vikram’s model.
 Vikram has created a decision process where, without much fanfare around Decision Analysis, he is able to focus the organization’s conversations around uncertainties that really matter.
 Thus, he focuses on basic conversations around clarity on the problem to be solved and uses modeling to help key stakeholders appreciate uncertainty in their operations.